Rule 6.1 of the Hawaii Professional Rules of Conduct states that a lawyer should aspire to provide at least fifty hours of pro bono services per year.

 THE MEDIATION CENTER OF THE PACIFIC (MCP)

 The Mediation Center of the Pacific (MCP) provides mediation and dispute resolution services that are affordable and accessible for all.
-MCP is able to offer these services for a nominal or no fee by using mediators who provide the services pro bono.
-MCP’s mediation and dispute resolution services address a broad variety of issues from divorce, paternity, landlord-tenant, civil rights, condominium, special education, elder, family and more.
-A preponderance of the cases mediated at MCP’s office are domestic (divorce, post- divorce and custody) that are ordered or referred from Family Court.
+MCP can offer these services for a nominal or no fee by primarily using mediators who provide the services pro bono.
+MCP’s mediation and dispute resolution services address a broad variety of issues from divorce, paternity, landlord-tenant, civil rights, condominium, special education, elder, family, and more.
+A preponderance of the cases mediated at MCP’s office are domestic (divorce, post- divorce and custody) that are ordered or referred from Family Court, as well as District Court matters including landlord-tenant, small claims, regular claims, and restraining orders.

-All cases are scheduled for three-hour sessions Monday through Friday, at 9:00 a.m. and 1:00 p.m. and occasional Saturday mornings at 9:00 a.m.
-The Client Services Specialists who schedule the cases, assign the mediators to cases based on the mediator’s experience, subject matter expertise and availability.
-The Client Services Specialists provide the case information for conflict checking and assessment.
+Most cases are scheduled for three-hour sessions Monday through Friday, at 9:00 a.m. and 1:00 p.m.
+Small claims and landlord-tenant cases are scheduled for one and a half-hour sessions.
+The Client Services Specialists who schedule the cases, assign the mediators to cases based on the mediator’s experience, subject matter expertise, and availability.
+The Client Services Specialists provide case information for conflict checking and assessment.
 MCP generally adheres to a co-mediation model pairing new mediators with experienced mentor mediators and non-lawyer mediators with lawyer mediators.

 Benefits include increasing access to justice by helping people negotiate and resolve their disputes creatively in a safe, confidential setting.
 Mediators hone their negotiation and conflict resolution skills and learn effective advocacy approaches in mediation.

-Requirements: Family law attorneys may complete the Accelerated Divorce Mediation Training.
+Requirements: All volunteers must complete a 24-hour Basic Mediation Training (MCP’s or comparable training).
+Family law attorneys may complete MCP’s Divorce Mediation Training.
 Volunteers are required to mediate a minimum of 5 cases annually.
 A three-year commitment is required.
-All volunteers must complete a 24-hour Basic Mediation Training (MCP’s or a comparable training).

 Mentorship: Yes.
 All new mediators are required to complete an Apprenticeship, including co-mediating 10 cases with mentor mediators.
 Additional training and workshops are provided by MCP throughout the year.